Tuuleh/jsPsychBackendStart/README.md

 }
 ```
 MongoDB simply works as a data storage, where every participant has their own document, containing their data and object id.
 Now that this has been established, let's look at how to remove elements from the collection:

 <code>
 db.fruit_shop.remove({"item":"banana"})
 </code>

 Our fruit shop is now out of bananas.
 You can see this by issuing <code>db.fruit_shop.find()</code>.
-But how about we stop with this fruit vendor business altogether and first look at how to empty our inventory:
+But how about we stop with this fruit vendor business altogether and first look at how to empty our inventory

 <code>
 db.fruit_shop.remove({})
 </code>

 ...and then how to delete the entire fruit_shop collection so we can instead populate the database with something more useful:

 <code>
 db.fruit_shop.drop()
 </code>

 Be very careful when dropping <i>anything</i>!
 You will not be able to recover the lost data.
 Let's exit the shell - we don't need to do anything more than this with our MongoDB instance for now.
 Let's instead go to our go_no_go.html file and figure out what we need to change in order to send data to our back end (our Node application in app.js) instead of displaying it on the screen at the end of the experiment.

+###An AJAX call in the on_finish callback

 The section you should be looking at is this one, where you start the experiment:
 ```javascript